Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: SR implementations and deployments

 \subsection{FD.io VPP}

-FD.io VPP \cite{fd-io-vpp} 17.04 included the support for the \textit{transit} behaviors and most of the \textit{endpoint} behaviors defined in \cite{id-srv6-network-prog}.
+FD.io Vector Packet Processing (VPP) \cite{fd-io-vpp} platform is an extensible framework that provides out-of-the-box production quality switch/router functionality that can run on commodity CPUs.
+VPP 17.04 included the support for the \textit{SRv6 Policy Headend} (formerly known as \textit{transit}) behaviors and most of the \textit{endpoint} behaviors defined in \cite{id-srv6-network-prog}.
 These behaviors are implemented in dedicated VPP graph nodes.
 The SRv6 graph nodes perform the required SRv6 behaviors as well the IPv6 processing (e.g. decrements Hop Limit).
 Whenever an SRv6 segment is instantiated, a new IPv6 FIB entry is created for the segment address pointing to the corresponding VPP graph node.
 Release 17.04 also brought SR headend capabilities to VPP by introducing the concept of SR policy in the SRv6 implementation.
 In VPP, an SR policy is uniquely identified by its \textit{BindingSID} address, which serves as a key to a particular SR policy.
 This is not compliant with the SR policy definition \cite{id-segment-routing-policy}, but a reasonable shortcut considering the absence of control-plane capabilities in VPP.

 The SR policies in VPP support several SID lists with weighted load-balancing of the traffic among them.
-When a new segment list is specified for an SR policy, VPP pre-computes the rewrite string that will be used upon steering traffic into that SID list, either via a \textit{transit} behavior or a \textit{BindingSID}.
-VPP then initializes one FIB entry for the SR policy \textit{BindingSID} in the FIB and an entry in a hidden FIB table for the IPv6 traffic steered into the SR policy via a \textit{transit} behavior.
+When a new segment list is specified for an SR policy, VPP pre-computes the rewrite string that will be used upon steering traffic into that SID list, either via an \textit{SR Policy Headend} behavior or a \textit{BindingSID}.
+VPP then initializes one FIB entry for the SR policy \textit{BindingSID} in the FIB and an entry in a hidden FIB table for the IPv6 traffic steered into the SR policy via an \textit{SR Policy Headend} behavior.
 Each one of these FIB entries points to the SR policy object, which in turn recurses on the weighted segment lists.